connectedbits/process_pilot/docs/definitions.md

 An exclusive gateway evaluates all outgoing paths and the token flows into one of the two or more mutally exclusive paths.
 One of the conditions must evaluate to true.
 If none of the conditions evaluate to true the process will get stuck.
 For this reason it's always a good idea to have a default path.

-- [x] Event Based Gateway

-An event-based gateway is similar to an exclusive gateway because both involve one path in the flow.
-In the case of an event-based gateway, however, you evaluate which event has occurred, not which condition has been met.
-Once the event occurs, all other waiting events are canceled.

 - [x] Parallel Gateway

 A parallel gateway generates a token for each outgoing path and doesn't evaluate any conditions.